With Kubegres operator, we are going to create a cluster of 3 PostgreSql instances which are replicating their data in real time.

 To create a cluster of PostgreSql, we need to create a Kubegres resource.
 The Kubegres YAML below contains the minimum required configurations to set-up:

-- a cluster of PostgreSql pods with an official PostgreSql Docker container version 13.2
+- a cluster of PostgreSql pods with an official PostgreSql Docker container (version 12.4 or higher)

 - the property "replica: 3" means, Kubegres will create 1 Primary PostgreSql pod and 2 Replica PostgreSql pods